tbscode/tims-stack-anystack/README.md

 - [ ] add electron for desktop applications
 - [ ] add simple to use caching / online check layer that allowes to use most app features offline

+#### Android

+Install android studio, open project `/front/android` run the app in the emulator!

+#### IOS

+I don't like being forced to buy a apple devide just to be able to develop ios applications ( f\*\*k u apple! ;) ).
+A simple way to cheat this restriction is to just run OSX from a docker container using: https://github.com/sickcodes/Docker-OSX

+This is sufficient for testing the ios application but not for puplishing it to the apple store, cause apple will quickly lock your apple-id when used in such a virtualization environment.